The Bankrate promise

-When you look at your bank account through an online portal, you may see two different balances for the account: the current balance and the available balance.
+When you look at your bank account online or using an app, you may see two different balances for the account: the current balance and the available balance.

-The available balance of your bank account is the amount of money in the account, whereas the available balance is the amount that you can access and use from the account.
+The current balance of your account is the total amount of money in the account, whereas the available balance is the amount that you can actually access and use from the account.

 In many cases, the available balance will match your account’s current balance, but in some cases, the available balance may be less, meaning you cannot use all of the money you have in the account.

-There are a few reasons why your account’s available balance may not match up with its current balance, including:
+There are a few reasons why your account’s available balance might not match up with its current balance, including:

-You may have transactions pending in the account.
-For example, if you have $500 in your account and swipe your debit card to buy a $10 lunch, the merchant won’t immediately remove that money from your account.
+- Pending transactions: You may have transactions pending in the account.
+For example, if you have $500 in your account and swipe your debit card to buy a $10 lunch, the merchant might not immediately remove that money from your account.
 Instead, the transaction may take a day or two to clear.
-Until the transaction clears, the current balance of your account will be $500, but the available balance will be $490.
+Until the transaction clears, the current balance of your account may still be listed as $500, but the available balance will be only $490.

-Merchants may also authorize a transaction up to a certain amount before withdrawing the amount you actually owe.
+- Authorization holds: Merchants may also authorize a transaction up to a certain amount before withdrawing the amount you actually owe.
 For example, a restaurant may use your debit card to authorize a transaction up to $50, even if your meal only costs $30, to account for any tip you may add.
-Until the transaction goes through, this will reduce your available balance by the larger $50 amount.
+Until the transaction goes through, this could reduce your available balance by the larger $50 amount.
 Once the restaurant processes your transaction, it will remove the $50 hold, instead withdrawing from your account the true cost of the meal plus any tip you added.
 Authorization holds are also common at gas stations and hotels since the final amount of the transaction is not yet known at the time the authorization is requested.

 What can you do with your available funds?

-The available funds in your bank account includes all of the money that you can access and use freely.
+The available funds in your bank account consist of all of the money that you can access and use freely.
 You can do almost anything you desire with available funds, including:

 - Withdraw it from an ATM